l-j-g/ASX_DB-t3a3/README.md

 __Professional__

 The time frame to deliver this project was two weeks (between 5th October 2021 - 19th October 2021.)
 The project delivers a framework of an application that could easily be scaled up to add many companies and features.
+A sample size of 10 companies will be seeded after executing the custom flask command.
+Additional data for import has been included in the `data` directory (Up to 100 companies).
+However, currently direct importation of this data is not possible.
+Of the data set provided not all files have complete data entries for the required fields and further data sanitation and preparation would be required.

 To the best of my ability I have delivered an application that meets the required brief, runs with minimal errors and protects the personal information of users.